buqhek/power_outages_analysis/README.md

     frameborder="0"
  ></iframe>

-Here was a quick histogram I made to see if I could identify any trends in the number of outages in particular based on the time of year (in this case, finding the total number of outages per month).
+To start, I quickly developed this quick histogram to see if I could identify any trends in the number of outages in particular based on the time of year (in this case, finding the total number of outages per month).
 The reason I chose to depict 2011 in particular from this dataset, was that 2011 had the most amount of outages, so I was hoping to utilize the fact that the year 2011 had the highest population of outages, and therefore could maybe identify any interesting trends.

+An interesting observation is that the distribution of outages in this visualization could possibly be normally distributed, or at least looks like it, with a peak reported number of outages in August of 2011.

  <iframe